moqsien/mq_hackintosh/README.md

-# This a simple instuctions list for Hackintosh.
+# This is a simple instuction list for Hackintosh.
 ----------------

 **Ok, let's hack!**